 English

-The authors, Garner and Hancock, depicted the current move of human society from modernism to contemporary by throwing light on evolutionary changes in the sociological concepts and theories.
-In chapter 17 “The Global Narratives”, Garner and Hancock mainly investigated and interpreted globalization along with geographical and temporal scope focusing human societal experiences and respective aesthetic preferences.
-Multiple narratives regarding global age include an imaginary association of global economy with colonial and imperial experiences in amalgamation with Eurocentric modernization and capitalistic approaches.
-It is relationship between classical socio-economic concepts and modern day evolved global economic systems embedded with information technology and advanced units of human society.
-The reading material included in the said chapter is expansion of historically evolved sociological concepts along with multiple economic systems developed from time to time by human generations.
+The authors, Garner and Hancock, depicted the current move of human society from modernism to contemporary by throwing light on evolutionary changes in sociological concepts and theories.
+In chapter 17, “The Global Narratives”, Garner and Hancock mainly investigated and interpreted globalization along with geographical and temporal scope, focusing on human societal experiences and respective aesthetic preferences.
+Multiple narratives regarding the global age include an imaginary association of the global economy with colonial and imperial experiences in amalgamation with Eurocentric modernization and capitalistic approaches.
+It is the relationship between classical socio-economic concepts and modern-day evolved global economic systems embedded with information technology and advanced units of human society.
+The reading material included in the said chapter is an expansion of historically evolved sociological concepts along with multiple economic systems developed from time to time by human generations.

-Similarly, Arlie presented a reality based unique experience of human beings for economic purposes in “The Outsourced Self”.
-The conclusion of the book reveals to reader that present day market strategies and tools have cleverly invaded our houses.
-This invasion has multiple facets and huge dimensions like wedding service providers, day care center works, event organizers and managers, life oriented motivational speakers and multi task coaches.
-In addition to these dating services and surrogate parenting to bear our children in a biological way are penetrating in the human society worldwide.
-In all these circumstances where is our personal life?
-Can we name such a life as personal one?
-For business community our life is profit or loss.
-Can we ever be able to find another balance?
+Similarly, Arlie presented a reality-based unique experience of human beings for economic purposes in “The Outsourced Self”.
+The conclusion of the book reveals to the reader that present-day market strategies and tools have cleverly invaded our houses.
+This invasion has multiple facets and huge dimensions, such as wedding service providers, daycare centre workers, event organizers and managers, life-oriented motivational speakers, and multi-task coaches.
+In addition to these, dating services and surrogate parenting to bear our children in a biological way are penetrating human society worldwide.
+In all these circumstances, where is our personal life?
+Can we name such a life as a personal one?
+For the business community, our life is profit or loss.
+Can we ever find another balance?

 References